standardnguyen/trophy-logos/README.md

 # trophy-logos

-Clean, uniform 4×4 logos of supported organizations and persons
+A curated collection of standardized 4×4 logos representing organizations I donate to.
+Cleaned, resized, and optimized for visual consistency in grid layouts.